|Plans||Shared, WordPress, VPS & Reseller|

 |Promotion||Starting From $2.95 per month|

-GreenGeeks is an independent, rapidly growing hosting company based in California, but with data centers across the US and Europe.
+GreenGeeks was founded in 2008 by Trey Gardner.
+GreenGeeks is an independent, rapidly growing hosting company based in California, but with data centers in Canada, the US, and Europe.
 GreenGeeks positions itself as a more environmentally friendly host with a focus on customer support.

 |Free Domain Name||1 year||1 year||1 year|